 Mortality may occur as a result of direct oiling or exposure to high concentrations of oil.
 Sensitivity to spill effects also depends on mobility and dependence of a given species on aquatic habitats.
 Benthic macroinvertebrates are commonly filter feeders and immobile, meaning they can be greatly affected by oiling effects.
 Semi-aquatic mammals are capable of moving away from the spill site, have greater flexibility in their habitat and food sources, and would therefore generally have lower relative sensitivity to spills in aquatic environments.
 The magnitude of impacts also depends on the relative location of the organism within the water column.
 Biota dwelling at depth may be less exposed to oiling effects.
 Conversely, species that primarily inhabit the near-surface water column and adjacent shorelines have a greater likelihood of direct oiling effects and toxicity (Dicks 1998).
 Impacts on fish would depend on life stage.
 Some fish may not be affected at all, or, in the case of fish in larval or spawning stages, impacts may be quite detrimental (NOAA 2011) due to smothering of eggs and/or larvae.
 Larval/juvenile fish are generally more sensitive to toxicity than adults (Hose et al. 1996).
-Increased mortality of larval/juvenile fish would be expected because they are often found at the water's surface, where contact with oil is most likely, and because they are relatively immobile, whereas adult fish would be able to swim away from the spill.
+Increased mortality of larval/juvenile fish would be expected because they are relatively immobile, whereas adult fish would be able to swim away from the spill.